Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

 </html>
 ```

-### Creating a layout
+### Creating a Layout

 In the template files, there are lots of repeated codes, we can write a layout and we can remove the repetition.
 Let's create layout.html inside the templates folder.
-After we create the layout we will import to every file.
+After we create the layout we will import it to every file.

 layout.html